SocialGouv/dashlord/README.md

 ▶ Au prochain scan, les informations updown.io seront remontées dans DashLord

+### customCss :
+You can host the css file in your Dashlord repo but the link needs to point to a file with the correct Content-Type Header.
+See here for [details](https://www.twistblogg.com/2020/06/use-github-for-hosting-files.html)

 ## Contribute

 Vous pouvez contribuer en remontant des issues de qualité, en améliorant la documentation, ou en ajoutant du code.